Posted in Criminal Defense on November 15, 2018

 Whether you are confronting a burglar or defending yourself from a physical attack, the right to use force to defend yourself is a widely accepted principle of criminal defense.
 When you are in a fight-or-flight situation, instinct tells you to preserve your own life by any means possible.
 Sometimes, incidents that involve self-defense can end in unpleasant, tragic circumstances.

 Whether you are facing charges for assault, manslaughter, or homicide, actions done in self-defense should not have implications on your future and your freedom.
 It’s important to familiarize yourself with what the self-defense laws are for the state of California so that you know what the law defines as self-defense and what actions you should avoid.
+Riverside criminal defense lawyer, Graham Donath can help.
+At the Law Offices of Graham Donath we offer free case evaluations to help you establish that you acted in self-defense.
+We will fight to make sure you are not punished if you were simply defending yourself.

 California law divides the right to self-defense into three categories: